platformengineerid/aiven-devportal/docs/platform/howto/manage-backup-to-another-region.rst

 .. note::

-   When you use the secondary-backup region for **Fork & restore**, the seconadary backup is used.
+   When you use the secondary-backup region for **Fork & restore**, the secondary backup is used.
 Otherwise, the service is recovered from the primary backup.

-1. Navigate to avigate to the `Aiven console <https://console.aiven.io/>`_ and go to your service homepage.
+1. Open the `Aiven console <https://console.aiven.io/>`_ and navigate to your service homepage.
 2. Open the **Backups** view and select **Fork & restore**.
 3. In the **New Database Fork** window, apply the following settings: